 Tom graduated from Greenville’s Furman University in 1948, worked as a research assistant in the University’s cancer research project funded by a Carnegie Foundation grant, and co-authored several research papers.
 He also earned a business degree from LaSalle Extension University and a certificate in advanced studies from the Brookings Institution Program on Urban Policy.

 Tom became Chairman of the Board of Builder Marts of America, a company he transformed from a small building material supply company into an international corporation.
-He served as Vice President of American Holdings, a firm with ice cream, refrigerator, and furniture manufacturing interests in the United States, along with land holding and air cargo operations in the Dominican Republic.
+He served as Vice President of American Holdings, a firm with ice cream, refrigerator, and furniture manufacturing interests in the United States, along with land holding, real estate, and air cargo operations in the Dominican Republic.

 Tom was active in the South Carolina Republican Party from 1954 to 1964, serving numerous terms as a Greenville County Committeeman.
 Gradually disillusioned with practical politics, he was impressed with the work of national think tanks to promote sound ideas as a basis for prudent public policies.